mdeacey/facebook-gpt-shopify/docs/1_facebook_oauth/1_1_facebook_oauth_with_fastapi.md

 # Chapter 1: Facebook Integration
 ## Subchapter 1.1: Facebook OAuth with FastAPI — Secure, Scalable & Modular

 This subchapter introduces the FastAPI implementation of Facebook OAuth for a GPT Messenger sales bot, enabling secure authentication to access Facebook Pages and Messenger APIs.
 We build a modular backend that supports sending product recommendations and promotions via Messenger.
-The code is designed for scalability, using async programming, environment variables, and stateless CSRF protection via signed state tokens.
+The code uses async programming, environment variables, and stateless CSRF protection via signed state tokens.
 The OAuth flow retrieves comprehensive, non-sensitive page data while securely storing access tokens server-side.
 This forms the first part of Chapter 1, followed by creating a Facebook app (Subchapter 1.2) and testing the OAuth flow (Subchapter 1.3).

 ### Step 1: Project Structure
-To keep the project modular and extensible, we organize it as follows:
+To keep the project modular, we organize it as follows:
 ```
 .
-├── app.py
+573├── app.py
-├── facebook_oauth/
+├── facebook_integration/
 │   ├── __init__.py
 │   ├── routes.py
 │   └── utils.py
 ├── shared/
 │   ├── __init__.py
-│   └── utils.py          # Stateless CSRF helpers
+│   └── utils.py
 ├── .env
 ├── .env.example
 ├── .gitignore